-- Introduction to Drug Development introduces the principles of research and development that enables the evaluation of the safety and efficacy of new drugs prior to approval for human use.
+- Introduction to Drug Discovery and Development introduces the principles of research and development that enables the evaluation of the safety and efficacy of new drugs prior to approval for human use.
 The role of industry sponsors, regulators, investigators and study participants in the conduct of clinical trials is described in the module. - Ethics and Historical Perspective on Drug Development Regulations reviews some of the historical events that have shaped current regulations and guidance for protecting human participants in clinical research are described in this module.
-It describes the significance of the Nuremberg Code, the Declaration of Helsinki, the Belmont Report and introduces ICH - Defining Regulations (ICH, GCP) explains the purpose of the ICH and GCP guidelines and the basic requirements for compliance.
+It describes the significance of the Nuremberg Code, the Declaration of Helsinki, the Belmont Report and introduces ICH and CIOMS guidelines. - Defining Regulations (ICH, GCP) explains the purpose of the ICH and GCP guidelines and the basic requirements for compliance.
 It provides an understanding of the ICH and GCP guidelines and their impact on the Pharmaceutical Industry.
-Specific local requirements for the conduct of clinical trials are also emphasized.
+Specific local requirements for the conduct of clinical trials are also emphasized. - Clinical Trial Protocol Development describes how a study Protocol is developed to ensure that procedures/measures outlined in the research study are carried out in a consistent and reproducible manner. - Institutional Review Board/Independent Ethics Committee describes the role of Institutional Review Boards and other Ethical Review Committees in safeguarding the rights, safety and well-being of study participants by assuring the balance of risks and benefits of the research